fsi-open/doctrine-extensions/doc/translatable.md

 **property** annotation

 Property marked with this annotation is automatically copied from/into associated field translation entity.
-Such a property can not be persistent, while associated field in translation entity have to be persistent.
+Such a property can not be persistent, while associated field in translation can be persistent or not i.e. when it's also an uploadable field (for more information see [uploadable.md](uploadable.md)).

 **options:**